Request

 extensions()/extensions_mut()Extension data storage

-set_secure_max_size()Set secure size limits
+set_secure_max_size()Set secure size limit